For sportstats home

 corrections are smaller than this. ******** My blog has now passed the 20-year mark.
 The

-are mostly copies of the short columns I wrote for The Age newspaper at the
+entries are mostly copies of the short columns I wrote for The Age newspaper

-time.
-I haven't changed the format of the blog much in 20 years, due to lack
+at the time.
+I haven't changed the format of the blog much in 20 years, due

 the first four balls of Australia A second innings were faced by four